Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver PuSh Festival in 2025

 The PuSh Festival is a performing arts festival that showcases local, Canadian and international artists at Vancouver theatres in January and February.

-In 2024 the festival ran from January 18th until February 4th.
+In 2025 the festival runs from January 23rd until February 9th.

-To see what showed in 2024 in this article, click PuSh Lineup or visit the Vancouver PuSh Festival‘s official website.
+To see what shows in 2025 in this article, click PuSh Lineup, or visit the Vancouver PuSh Festival‘s official website.

 Below you’ll find information about the following topics: